-Advocacy groups and independent businesses voiced deep concerns about the likely effects the Live Nation/Ticketmaster merger would have on their ability to compete.
+Advocacy groups and independent businesses voiced deep concerns about the likely effects the Live Nation/ Ticketmaster merger would have on their ability to compete.
 Post-merger, the government found that Live Nation had violated its settlement agreement with the government by leveraging its control of top touring artists to force independent live music venues into using Ticketmaster for concert ticketing.
 The violation was so egregious, the government could, and likely should have brought a Section 2 monopolization lawsuit against the company.
 Instead, the government simply amended the consent decree - a measure that could fail as well, putting independent venues, small ticketing companies, and concertgoers to suffer under the Live Nation monopoly.

-E. Adopt a no remedies policy for merger enforcement.
+8. Adopt a "no remedies" approach to problematic mergers.

-Merger remedies that allow otherwise anti-competitive mergers to proceed have failed so often, and so completely, that they should be strongly disfavored in the new merger guidelines except in narrow circumstances.
+So-called merger "remedies," which allow otherwise anticompetitive mergers to proceed, have failed so often, and so completely, that they should be strongly disfavored in the new merger guidelines.
 Instead, the federal antitrust agencies should return to their statutory mandate of either permitting or blocking mergers outright based on the mergers' likelihood to concentrate markets and harm competition.